MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Assignments/Assignment_04_CMU_Graphics_1.2.2_and_Emoji_Task_Initial_Code.md

 **Successfully complete enough exercises to earn at least 2 points.**

-### Emoji Task Initial Code:
+### Emoji Task First Prototype:
 1. Navigate to the CMU Graphics [sandbox](https://academy.cs.cmu.edu/ide).
-2. Write some initial code to begin creating your emoji.
+2. Write some initial code to begin creating the first prototype of your emoji.
 3. Save your file as `LastNameFirstInitial_Emoji_Task_Code.py`.
 4. Capture a screenshot of your emoji and save it as `LastNameFirstInitial_Emoji_Task_Emoji.png`.
 5. Upload your screenshot to your Emoji Task folder